 - At the basic level, public variables they are available for any procedure within any VBA module stored in the relevant Excel workbook.

 - At a more complex level, you can make public variables available to procedures and modules stored in different workbooks.

 When deciding to work with public VBA variables, remember the general rule I describe above: make your VBA variables as local as possible.
-This website (suggested in Mastering VBA for Microsoft Office 2013) has some interesting points regarding the potential problems of using unnecessary public variables, and why their convenience sometimes outweighs those potential problems.

 Let's start by taking a look at the basic case: